Above is Albert Victor Adamson (acting under the name Denver Dixon) in a bit role in a 1942 Range Busters oater for Monogram.

 Son Albert Victor Adamson, Jr. (Al Adamson) (1929-1995): http://us.imdb.com/name/nm0011467/

-The Family Search website (free), Ancestry.com (subscription), California Death Index, and Variety tradepaper have information on Adamson.
+The Family Search website (free), Ancestry.com (subscription), California Death Index, Variety tradepaper, and other sources have information on Adamson.

 In addition, the Internet Movie Database (IMDb) has Dolores Booth (1908-1959; full name: Rose Dolores Emaniski) as a circa 1930 wife of Adamson.
 However, a 1929 marriage license has her name as 'Julia Emanski'.
 And she's 'Julia Booth' on the 1956 marriage license of son Kenneth.
 Julia was also the mother of Al Adamson, Jr. In the census records below, there was an earlier wife - Ione Dearie (1920 census) along with a circa 1926 divorce.